You can get Android 13 in any of the following ways:

 - Get Android 13 Beta for Android TV

-Get Android 13 Beta on a Google Pixel device
+Get Android 13 on a Google Pixel device

-Enrolling is a simple and fast process, and it's highly recommended for early adopters and developers.
-In most cases, you don't need to do a full reset of your data to move to the Android 13 Beta, but it’s recommended that you back up data before enrolling your device.
+In most cases, you don't need to do a full reset of your data to move to Android 13, but it’s recommended that you back up data before installing Android 13 on your device.

-Android 13 Beta images are available for the following Google Pixel devices:
+Android 13 OTAs and downloads are available for the following Pixel devices: